Monsoon onset over Kerala to be delayed; likely to hit state by June 3: IMD | Science-Environment

 Monsoon onset over Kerala to be delayed; likely to hit state by June 3: IMD

-The arrival of monsoon over Kerala is likely to delayed by two days and it is now expected to make an onset over the state by June 3, the India Meteorological Department IMD said on Sunday.
+The arrival of Southwest Monsoon over Kerala is likely to be delayed by two days and it is now expected to make an onset over the state by June 3, the India Meteorological Department IMD said on Sunday.

 - Country: